JingLiu122/ds-algorithm-documentation/data-structure/linked-list/Linked-Lists.md

 ## Step 4: Deleting Nodes

-Removing nodes from the linked list is done by a similar approach as inserting nodes into it.
+Removing nodes from a linked list can be done by a similar approach as inserting.

 ### Code snippet to implement deletion methods:
 #### 1. removeFirst()